goranmoomin/synchronization-team-11/README.md

 synchronously call the function directly.

-Also noteworthy to mention is that the implementation assumes that not all value updates needs to get seen by the locks.
+Also noteworthy to mention is that the implementation assumes that not all value updates need to get seen by the locks.
 For example, in our implementation, if the syscall `set_orientation` gets called by two processes at the same time, the `update_rotlocks` call after the first orientation update might get blocked until the second orientation update finishes (and is waiting for the `update_rotlocks` call).
-Same goes to lock and unlock; for example, if multiple unlocks happen in the same time, the `update_rotlocks` call might get called after the two unlocks, which results might differ from when the `update_rotlocks` gets also called between the two unlocks.
+The same goes to lock and unlock; for example, if multiple unlocks happen at the same time, the `update_rotlocks` call might get called after the two unlocks, which results might differ from when the `update_rotlocks` gets also called between the two unlocks.

 Our understanding of the spec is that this is fine and permitted;
-both the spec and clarifications on the spec only mentions requirements on whether the rotlock can be acquired or not; there are no hard requirements on whether the rotlock **must** be acquired.
+both the spec and clarifications on the spec only mention requirements on whether the rotlock can be acquired or not; there are no hard requirements on whether the rotlock **must** be acquired.

-Indeed, any requirements on whether the rotlock must be acquired would require for all rotlock-related syscalls to have some determined order, crushing any performance advantage of multi-core systems without benefit.
-Even when the kernel does linearize related syscalls, user-space cannot determine the order between two unrelated syscalls (unless the user-space program has sufficient knowledge on the whole system and hence can predict how the kernel schedules tasks).
+Indeed, any requirements on whether the rotlock must be acquired would require all rotlock-related syscalls to have some determined order, crushing any performance advantage of multi-core systems without benefit.
+Even when the kernel does linearize related syscalls, user-space cannot determine the order between two unrelated syscalls (unless the user-space program has sufficient knowledge of the whole system and hence can predict how the kernel schedules tasks).

 Our implementation does also behave that if a syscall has returned,